 Simple English definitions for legal terms

-Read a random definition: general-intent crime
+Read a random definition: privacy law

 The Comprehensive Environmental Response, Compensation and Liability Act, also known as CERCLA or "Superfund," is a law that aims to clean up sites contaminated with hazardous waste and prevent future contamination by assigning liability to parties involved.
 The Environmental Protection Agency (EPA) enforces CERCLA.